 |Sources Counted as Income||Sources Not Counted as Income|

 -Assistance Contributions from Non-Profits

 Non-medical care costs such as home care or assisted living can be deducted from income.

 The ability to deduct expenses when calculating Income for VA Purposes is the secret sauce to gaining eligibility for the VA Aid & Attendance and Housebound Pensions.
 In short, the VA allows applicants to deduct their unreimbursed medical expenses (UME) from their income.
 (As mentioned previously, UME’s over 5% of one’s MAPR can be deducted from one’s income.)

 Keep in mind that the definition of unreimbursed medical expenses is very broad and is by no means limited to what we think of as “medical”, in the classic sense.
 In other words, it’s important to recognize that many non-medical care costs are deductible.
 Examples of UME’s might include Medicare premiums, supplemental health insurance, medical alert subscriptions, and care expenses.
-That being said, it is not inconceivable that a veteran and their spouse who have an annual income of $80,000 could still be eligible for financial assistance when all their expenses have been deducted.

 Home health care and non-medical home care (sometimes called companion care or personal care) are both fully deductible, as long as a physician says it’s necessary.
 This includes supervision of individuals with Alzheimer’s or dementia to prevent wandering and / or self-injury.
 Family members, except spouses, can be hired as home care providers.
 More on hiring family is discussed further down this page.